sammcj/neural-graf/docs/project-implementation.md

 ### Recent Progress (April 8, 2025)

-We have completed Phase 4 of the implementation plan, focusing on the service layer and API implementation:
+We have completed Phase 4 of the implementation plan, focusing on the service layer and API implementation, and made progress on testing:

 1. **Knowledge Manager Service**
    - Created a service interface with high-level operations for managing the knowledge graph